Manika04/Diwali-Sales-Analysis---Python/README.md

 # Diwali Sales Analysis Using Python
-This project demonstrates Exploratory Data Analysis methods and techniques using Python.
+This is a beginners project that demonstrates Exploratory Data Analysis methods and techniques using Python.

 ## Project Description
 - Performed Data Cleaning and Data Manipulation.